chinapedia/wikipedia.abstract.en/Page/Moscow.md

 Stalinist-era buildings, mostly found in the central part of the city, are massive and usually ornamented with Socialist realism motifs that imitate classical themes.
 However, small churches—almost always Eastern Orthodox– found across the city provide glimpses of its past.
 The Old Arbat Street, a tourist street that was once the heart of a bohemian area, preserves most of its buildings from prior to the 20th century.
 Many buildings found off the main streets of the inner city (behind the Stalinist façades of Tverskaya Street, for example) are also examples of bourgeois architecture typical of Tsarist times.
 Ostankino Palace, Kuskovo, Uzkoye and other large estates just outside Moscow originally belong to nobles from the Tsarist era, and some convents, and monasteries, both inside and outside the city, are open to Muscovites and tourists.

-_New_Arbat_Avenue.jpg]]Attempts are being made to restore many of the city's best-kept examples of pre-Soviet architecture.
+]]Attempts are being made to restore many of the city's best-kept examples of pre-Soviet architecture.
 These restored structures are easily spotted by their bright new colors and spotless façades.
 There are a few examples of notable, early Soviet avant-garde work too, such as the house of the architect Konstantin Melnikov in the Arbat area.
 Many of these restorations were criticized for alleged disrespect of historical authenticity.
 Facadism is also widely practiced.[77]
 Later examples of interesting Soviet architecture are usually marked by their impressive size and the semi-Modernist styles employed, such as with the Novy Arbat project, familiarly known as "false teeth of Moscow" and notorious for the wide-scale disruption of a historic area in central Moscow involved in the project.

 Plaques on house exteriors will inform passers-by that a well-known personality once lived there.
 Frequently, the plaques are dedicated to Soviet celebrities not well known outside (or often, like with decorated generals and revolutionaries, now both inside) of Russia.
 There are also many "museum houses" of famous Russian writers, composers, and artists in the city.